dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc22/Vale_First_Check.md

+---
+description: Kick off your Vale journey by building a rule that nudges writers to focus on user tasks over UI labels.
+---

-# Vale for Beginners: Creating Your First Style Check
+# Creating Your First Vale Rule for Documentation
-Vale helps you enforce style guide rules in documentation, ensuring consistency and clarity in writing.
-To install Vale, visit Vale's official website - [vale.sh](https://vale.sh/){target="_blank"} - and follow the setup instructions.
+Vale helps enforce writing style in documentation, ensuring clarity and consistency.
+In this tutorial, you'll create your first custom rule: one that encourages writers to shift from UI-heavy phrasing to user-focused instructions.

 ---